Last updated: June 4, 2019

 Parents have an afternoon program of informative workshops and are invited to stay for Information Tables and light snacks in the Haas Library from 3:30 – 4:30 p.m.

 We also recommend getting to know Danbury by having dinner in one of the many ethnic restaurants in the Main Street area afterwards.
 The Danbury Green and Downtown Danbury are just a 15-minute walk from campus.

 Check out the activities planned in downtown Danbury, often just a few minutes walk away from the Midtown campus.
 Sign up for their weekly newsletter and stay fully informed year round.

 Western is a member institution of ISEP which means our students can study abroad at other ISEP member universities almost anywhere in the world, paying only Western’s tuition, room & board plus travel expenses, international insurance, and the ISEP Fee.
 Students can go for one semester or an entire year, but need to remember to apply about 6 months in advance of their travel to be considered within the priority pool of applicants.
 Credits transfer as free elective credits only, unless otherwise arranged with department chairs.

 The Midtown Coffeehouse was established in the fall of 2005 and has run continuously throughout the fall and spring semesters ever since.
 Thus, it has become an event students can count on for their Thursday night entertainment – an hour of open mic followed by a featured performer or a themed evening of entertainment.
-Lately a number of table games have been added to the line-up of free food, sodas, and coffee so that students have a chance to socialize while listening to the performances.
+There is always free food, water, and coffee so that students have a chance to socialize while listening to the performances.

 This site provides information and fact sheets for college parents, students and college administrators.
 There are links for helpful tips for parents who are sending their child off to campus.
 What should I be telling my child?
 Do they already know about alcohol?
 What is the best information I can give my student?
 What really goes on at college?
 Parents expectations can influence a students’ behavior at school.